t3kt/raytk/docs/_development/raymarching-process.md

 Lights can also produce different positions for different surface hits.
 The `directionalLight` uses this to produce a position that is always in the same direction relative to the surface hit.

 When multiple lights are used (via `multiLight`) the renderer repeats the colorization process separately for each light, and then adds the results to get the final color.

+### Using Materials to Produce Colors

+When the renderer asks the relevant material for a color for a surface hit, it passes along the info in the `MaterialContext`.

+Different materials use different calculations to produce their color.

+Many materials support inputs that it can call to get parameters (like the base color, or roughness).
+When they do so, they pass in the `MaterialContext`, so anything upstream from them can use its properties.

+The `modularMat`, when calculating a color, essentially just calls several inputs and adds up the resulting colors.
+Those inputs are typically operators like `specularContrib`, but they can be any float/vector field that can work with `MaterialContext`.